18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 Research has shown that these effects can be transmitted across generations through epigenetic mechanisms.
 But it's not just biology.
 Shame also transmits relationally, parents unconsciously projecting their unresolved shame onto specific children, who carry it forward without knowing it was never theirs to begin with.
 Shame is not always yours alone.

 Sometimes the body you inherited arrived already braced.
-Like a saguaro that stores water from storms long passed, except what's stored isn't nourishment.
+Like a saguaro cactus that stores water from storms long passed, except what's stored isn't nourishment.
 It's the old weather of someone else's judgment.

 The mind moved on.
 The body kept the contract.
 And here is what happens in the body when shame takes hold.
 When the threat is overwhelming, and you cannot fight or flee because you cannot flee your own perceived defectiveness, the nervous system drops to its most primitive defense: shutdown.
 Collapse.
 Numbness.
 The desire to disappear.
 This is shame's physiological signature, what clinicians call a dorsal vagal response.

-“The soul is not in the body; the body is in the soul.”
+The soul is not in the body; the body is in the soul.

 And the clinical insight that changed my practice: to move from that collapse back to connection, the body must first pass through mobilization.
 Through tears.
 Through anger.
 Through the protective energy most people have been taught to suppress.
-The shame narrative, I am defective, is secondary.
-The nervous system collapses first.
-Then the brain constructs the story to explain why.
+The shame narrative, I am defective, is not the origin.
+It is the explanation the brain constructs after the nervous system has already collapsed.
+The body goes first.
+The story follows.
 Story follows state.
-Which is why you cannot think your way out of shame.
-The body has to lead.

 This is why psychedelic-assisted therapy shows such promise for shame.
 The sacrament works through the body, through the very implicit memory systems where shame first took root.
-Robin Carhart-Harris's team at Imperial College showed that psilocybin quiets the default mode network (DMN), the brain's self-referential narrator that generates the constant monologue of not enough, not enough, not enough.
+Robin Carhart-Harris' team at Imperial College showed that psilocybin quiets the default mode network (DMN), the brain's self-referential narrator that generates the constant monologue of not enough, not enough, not enough.
 When that narrator takes a breath, something else becomes possible.

 But before we get to what the research reveals, I want to tell you how shame installed itself in me.